TrendingTechnology/letterpress/README.md

 - [ ] Improve blog title representation for SEO in `<title>` tags
 - [x] Make navigation adaptive based on Ghost navigation helper

-# Ghost compatibility & Casper base version
+# Ghost Compatibility

-This theme is tested and compatible with [Ghost](https://github.com/TryGhost/Ghost) 0.11.3.
+This theme is tested and compatible with [Ghost](https://github.com/TryGhost/Ghost) 1.21.7

 The theme is based on the excellent [Casper theme](https://github.com/TryGhost/Casper) 1.3.4.